We've independently reviewed this article to make sure it's as accurate as we can make it.

 Decades ago, washing machines depended on a motor that switched on at a certain water level.
 When the level was achieved, on went the motor.

-For an accurate reading of your home’s water pressure, you can purchase a water pressure gauge.
-It threads onto your outdoor hose for its reading.
-If you get anything below 40 pressure per square inch (PSI), you have low water pressure.
+You can purchase a water pressure gauge for an accurate reading of your home’s water pressure.
+The water pressure gauge threads onto your outdoor hose for its reading.
+You have low water pressure if you get below 40 pressure per square inch (PSI).

 How do you increase your home’s water pressure?
-Unfortunately, this step isn’t a quick fix.
-You can buy a water booster system, which is a pump that can increase water pressure.
-They are a pricey option and installation shouldn’t usually be done without professional help.
+Unfortunately, boosting the pressure isn’t simple.
+You can buy a water booster system to increase the water pressure.
+However, water booster systems are expensive, and installation shouldn’t usually be done without professional help.

 When it comes to washing clothes, some water is necessary.
-However, when that water starts to cause a filling issue, your washing machine needs attention.
-Ideally, it will be a quick fix like replacing a switch or a valve.
-You’ll be back to cleaning clothes in no time.
+However, when too much water starts to cause a filling issue, your washer needs attention.
+Ideally, getting everything back to normal will be quick and smooth.
+And even if it’s not, you should now know how to take on many washer issues.